Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 ## Why Did I Choose This Course?
 The security training space is very wide, both in cost and quality.
 You don't always get what you pay for.
 I am quite skeptical of training providers, associated costs and 'certifications' in general.
-I'm certainly not an expert, I use certifications as a guideline for my learning path, not the end all be all.
+I'm certainly not an expert.
+I use certifications as a guideline for my learning path, not the end all be all.

-I work as security a manager with analyst/pentest responsibilities.
+I work as a security manager with analyst/pentest responsibilities.
 So the training I needed had to be applicable to my day job.

 I don't work at a company where security itself is a revenue generator, for example it does not do penetration testing as a consultancy.
 It is also not very large.
 These 2 things mean I have a certain sized training budget that will not cover premium well known training providers.